Reid Maxwell

 Reid Maxwell (born September 2, 2007) is a Canadian para swimmer.
 He represented Canada at the 2024 Summer Paralympics.

-Life
+Early life

-Reid Maxwell was born without a lower right leg and has prune belly syndrome, a rare disorder characterized by a partial or complete lack of stomach muscles.
+Maxwell was born without a lower right leg and has prune belly syndrome, a rare disorder characterized by a partial or complete lack of stomach muscles.
 He resides in St. Albert, Alberta.

 Career

 During qualification for the 2024 Summer Paralympics, he set a Canadian record in the 400 metres S8 event with a time of 4:28:20.
 As a result, he qualified for the Paralympics.
 At the 2024 Summer Paralympics, he won a silver medal in the 400 metres freestyle S8 event.